apple/swift-argument-parser/Documentation/05 Validation and Errors.md

 }
 ```

-Throwing from a transform closure not only befits users by providing more context but can reduce development time by pinpointing issues faster and mor precisely.
+Throwing from a transform closure benefits users by providing context and can reduce development time by pinpointing issues quickly and more precisely.

 ```
 % example '{"Bad JSON"}'